 Stephanie Schriock is the president of EMILY’s List, the nation’s largest resource for women in politics.

 Since Stephanie took charge in 2010, EMILY’s List has seen unprecedented growth, helped elect record numbers of women to the House and Senate, and recruited and trained hundreds of pro-choice Democratic women to run for office, including Senator Elizabeth Warren, who Stephanie personally recruited to run.
-Of the more than $400 million the organization has raised to support women candidates since its founding in 1985, more than half has been raised under Stephanie’s leadership — and EMILY’s List is now more than three million members strong (and counting).
-In the words of Hillary Clinton, “under Stephanie’s leadership, EMILY’s List is bigger, stronger, younger, and more diverse than ever.”
+Of the more than $500 million the organization has raised to support women candidates since its founding in 1985, more than half has been raised under Stephanie’s leadership — and EMILY’s List is now more than five million members strong (and counting).